ikkez/f3-cortex/readme.md

 ## Known Issues

-* Not really a bug, but collections returned by `find()` method are not cloneable because they need to keep unique references to the identity map of its relations.
+* Not really a bug, but returned collections (from relations, *find*, or *paginate* method) are not cloneable because they need to keep a unique references to the identity map of its relations.
 This leads to the point that all containing mappers are not automatically escaped in templates, regardless of the `ESCAPE` setting.
 Keep in mind to add the `| esc` filter to your tokens.

 If you find any issues or bugs, please file a [new Issue](https://github.com/ikkez/F3-Sugar/issues) on github or write a mail.
 Thanks.